clarkfitzg/phd_research/optim/dag.md

 - "fuse" nested map calls into parallel versions
 - see where parallel tasks exist

+This DAG should be the input to the optimization problem.
+Analyzing the code to discover the DAG is a separate (very important) step.

 ![](program.svg)

 Nodes represent functions.
 We annotate them with a type (TODO: better word)